VilNeo/dltree/README.md

  - [ ] Add missing methods like insertion of children (in addition to just pushing)
  - [ ] Reevaluate the mutability of all methods
  - [ ] Add concise documentation how to use ***dltree*** in README.md

+So please keep in mind that the interface and behaviour may change over time until version 1.0.

 ## Donation